 Top Debt Avoidance Strategies to Reduce Your Financial Commitments Before Retiring

 Life in retirement can be rich and meaningful, but it's not necessarily cheap.
-Accomplishing your goals and maintaining a comfortable lifestyle will likely require you to plan strategically before you decide to leave the workforce.
+Accomplishing your goals and maintaining a comfortable lifestyle will likely require careful planning before leaving the workforce.

 Saving and investing are often key components of a retirement plan that works.
-But retirement planning is about more than assets, investments, and net worth.
-At heart, it's about retiring with security and the confidence that you have what it takes to accomplish your goals.
+However, retirement planning is about more than assets, investments, and net worth.
+At heart, it's about retiring with security and the confidence that you have what you need.

-For almost everyone, that means entering retirement with minimal debt.
-Car loans, mortgages, parent PLUS loans (from your kid’s college), and credit cards can all add up reducing your ability to save towards retirement and creating a significant monthly expense for a time when your income might not be as high as it once was, retirement.
+For almost everyone, that means entering retirement with minimal or manageable debt.
+Car loans, mortgages, parent PLUS loans (from your kid’s college), and credit cards can all add up.
+Debt can reduce your ability to save towards retirement and create a significant monthly expense for a time when your income might not be as high as it once was, retirement.

 Eliminating debt — or avoiding it in the first place — just might need to be front-and-center in your retirement plan.

-Unfortunately, In most American homes debt has become so woven into ordinary life, that it's tough to imagine a home with no mortgage or an educated student without a lifelong loan.
+Unfortunately, in most American homes, debt has become so woven into ordinary life that it's tough to imagine a home with no mortgage or an educated student without a lifelong student loan.
 Debt doesn't have to last forever, though.
-Regardless of your circumstance, You can take steps to break free from debt now and enter your retirement years with more confidence.
+Regardless of your circumstance, you can take steps to break free from debt now and enter your retirement years with more confidence.

 Let's talk about how to avoid debt altogether.